photoprism/photoprism-docs/docs/getting-started/proxies/swag.md

 ### Step 2: Set-up SWAG ###

-Then you will need to set up SWAG, the variables of the docker-compose are explained on the Github page of [SWAG](https://github.com/linuxserver/docker-swag).
+Then you will need to set up SWAG, the variables of the docker compose are explained on the Github page of [SWAG](https://github.com/linuxserver/docker-swag).
 This is an example of how to set it up using duckdns and docker-compose.

 !!! example "docker-compose.yml"